By Nat Hab Expedition Leader Eddy Savage

 ⓒ Eddy Savage

-One of the most common reasons people need to stop taking pictures for the night is due to their batteries depleting rapidly.
-On a typical night, I use most of two DSLR batteries which usually can last for 900 shots apiece but in the extreme cold, I’m lucky to get 100 shots from each.
+One of the most common reasons people need to stop taking pictures for the night is that their batteries are depleting rapidly.
+On a typical night, I use most of two DSLR batteries, which usually can last for 900 shots apiece, but in the extreme cold, I’m lucky to get 100 shots from each.
 Another aspect of battery longevity in the cold is how you care for them.
 You will want to be prepared to remove your battery whenever you’re not actively taking pictures and place it into a pocket close to your body so it can warm up.
-The extreme cold is unfriendly towards battery life and so by practicing a strict regime of battery care, you will extend the life of each battery significantly.
-I’ve left a fully charged battery in my camera after taking a dozen shots, left for 20 minutes and came back to take more pictures but found my battery completely dead.
-Another challenge with batteries is going to be removing them in the dark.
+The extreme cold is unfriendly to battery life, and by practicing a strict regime of battery care, you can significantly extend the life of each battery.
+I left a fully charged battery in my camera after taking a dozen shots, left it for 20 minutes, and came back to take more pictures, but found that my battery was completely dead.
+Another challenge with batteries is removing them in the dark.
 Fumbling around your cold camera in the dark and trying to find your battery compartment and remove your battery can be a maddening endeavor unless you’re prepared for it.
-I highly recommend you familiarize yourself with taking your batteries out and putting them back in while sitting in the dark and with your glove liners on.
+I highly recommend familiarizing yourself with removing and reinserting your batteries while sitting in the dark and wearing your glove liners.
 Practice this a few times and save yourself the arduous experience in -40°F.

 Northern Lights in Churchill Canada.